 But why?

-First, having to account for a bathroom stall made everything else in our van more cramped.
+First, accounting for a bathroom stall made everything else in our van more cramped.
 Our sleeping area, living space, and kitchen area all became smaller.
 Also, building a floor-to-ceiling shower stall drastically took away internal air space and, thus, livability.

 When it came down to it, we preferred maximizing our living space and kitchen area to having an indoor bathroom solution.